-- Arbitration Priority Sub-class (ARPS)-Bits 3-0.
-The ARPS field is set to zero. - Arbitration Priority (ARP)-Bits 7-4.
-The ARP field indicates the current priority for a pending interrupt, or a task or interrupt being serviced by the CPU core.
+- Arbitration Priority Sub-class (APS)-Bits 3-0.
+The APS field indicates the current sub-priority to handle arbitrated interrupts to be serviced by the CPU core. - Arbitration Priority (AP)-Bits 7-4.
+The AP field indicates the current priority to handle arbitrated interrupts to be serviced by the CPU core.
 The priority is used to arbitrate between CPU cores to determine which core accepts a lowest-priority interrupt request.